 - 1. Anticorruption: in particular corruption and money laundering.
-This will mainly target basic skills acquisition in regards to procedures and tools on corruption. - 2.
-Financial investigations: this will include an assessment research which will help to upgrade and modify the courses provided by the CPA.
-It will also include training for financial crime investigators and analysts on new methods and techniques as well as visits to EU Expert centres on financial investigations and methods of solving financial crime cases in order to exchange good practices and learn modern methods of investigation. - 3.
-Fight against drug trafficking: for DLEU, State General Laboratory, Customs, Pharmaceutical Services, Cyprus Anti-Drugs Council on psychotropic substances and synthetic drugs; for DLEU on the methods of preventing drug import through the airports; users of Europol network in information exchange; other public services to enhance knowledge on drug trafficking (eg.to Postal Services (public and private) on the means of concealment, trafficking routs and modus operandi) - 4.
-Cybercrime and cyber security: for judges and prosecutors to enhance their knowledge on the methods of digital evidence analysis; training for officers of all districts for immediate response skills (evidence collection, image pre-search, basic knowledge to respond to cybercrime incidents); special training for the Department of Information Technology Services/other public officials who are responsible for investigation and prosecution.
+This will mainly target basic skills acquisition as regards procedures and tools on corruption. - 2.
+Financial investigations: training for financial crime investigators and analysts on new methods and techniques, visits to EU Expert centres on financial investigations and methods in order to exchange good practices and learn modern methods of investigation as well as assessment to upgrade the courses provided by the CPA. - 3.
+Fight against drug trafficking: for officers (e.g. DLEU, State General Laboratory, Customs) on psychotropic substances and synthetic drugs, the methods of preventing drug import through the airports; to enhance knowledge on drug trafficking (eg.to Postal Services (public and private) on the means of concealment, trafficking routs and modus operandi) - 4.
+Cybercrime and cyber security: for judges and prosecutors to enhance their knowledge on the methods of digital evidence analysis; training for officers of all districts for immediate response skills (evidence collection, image pre-search, basic knowledge to respond to cybercrime incidents); special training for the Department of Information Technology Services/other public officials who are responsible for investigation and prosecution, training on computer/mobile forensics, open source intelligence, virtual currencies. - 5.
+Migrant Smuggling - 6.
+Child sexual exploitation and pornography: enhancement of skills on the identification of victims, analysis of child pornography material; education programmes aimed at raising awareness on the risk of children becoming victims of sexual abuse and exploitation.